-- 4.1 Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - 4.2 The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - 4.3 Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors.

-- 4.4 The Council may appoint standing committees or other committees as may be necessary, and: - 4.4.1 shall determine their terms of reference; - 4.4.2 shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - 4.4.3 shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - 4.4.4 shall, subject to Standing Orders 4.2 and 4.3, appoint and determine the terms of office of members of such a committee; - 4.4.5 may, subject to Standing Orders 4.2 and 4.3, appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 5 days before the meeting that they are unable to attend; - 4.4.6 shall, after it has appointed the members of a standing committee, appoint the chair of the standing committee; - 4.4.7 shall permit a committee other than a standing committee, to appoint its own chair at the first meeting of the committee; - 4.4.8 shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - 4.4.9 shall determine if the public may participate at a meeting of a committee; - 4.4.10 shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - 4.4.11 shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - 4.4.12 may dissolve a committee or a sub-committee.
+- 4.2 The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - 4.3 Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - 4.4 The Council may appoint standing committees or other committees as may be necessary, and: - 4.4.1 shall determine their terms of reference; - 4.4.2 shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - 4.4.3 shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - 4.4.4 shall, subject to Standing Orders 4.2 and 4.3, appoint and determine the terms of office of members of such a committee; - 4.4.5 may, subject to Standing Orders 4.2 and 4.3, appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 5 days before the meeting that they are unable to attend; - 4.4.6 shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee; - 4.4.7 shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee; - 4.4.8 shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - 4.4.9 shall determine if the public may participate at a meeting of a committee; - 4.4.10 shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - 4.4.11 shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - 4.4.12 may dissolve a committee or a sub-committee.